tibmatt/flogo-web/getting-started-with-flogo.md

 npm install -g gulp-cli
 ```

-### Install java jdk 8
+### Install java JDK 8
-Make sure you have java jdk 8 installed in your machine.
+Make sure you have java JDK 8 installed in your machine.

-You can get the lates version in []https://www.java.com/en/
+You can get the latest version in [the official java site](https://www.java.com/en/)

 # Run the application